Facts about tuberculosis

 The BCG (Bacillus Calmette–Guérin) vaccine provides partial protection against TB.
 Standard treatment of TB consists of a six-month regimen of four first-line drugs (isoniazid, rifampicin, ethambutol and pyrazinamide).
 Multidrug-resistant (MDR) and extensively drug-resistant (XDR) TB require longer treatment with at least five drugs and have a higher fatality rate.

-In the European Union and European Economic Area (EU/EEA) TB rates are among the lowest in the world, with around 60 000 cases reported annually.
-The EU/EEA notification rate has decreased by approximately 5% each year since the launch of European enhanced TB surveillance in 1996.
-There is marked variation between countries in the number of cases reported, with country-specific notification rates differing more than 30-fold.
-Three countries (Poland, Romania and the United Kingdom) account for roughly 40% of all reported cases, with approximately 20% ascribed to Romania alone.
-Latvia, Lithuania and Estonia have the highest rate of MDR TB; more than 10% of the TB cases reported are diagnosed with MDR TB in these countries.
-In low-incidence countries, there are significant inequalities in TB rates among population sub-groups, whereas in high-incidence countries TB affects all population groups.
+In the European Union and European Economic Area (EU/EEA), tuberculosis (TB) rates are among the lowest in the world, with less than 60 000 cases reported annually.
+The EU/EEA notification rate has experienced a downward trend since the launch of European-enhanced TB surveillance in 1996.
+There is marked variation between countries in the number of cases reported, with country-specific notification rates differing more than 20-fold.
+Three countries (Poland, Romania and the United Kingdom) account for roughly 40% of all reported cases, with Romania alone accounting for approximately 20%.
+Estonia, Latvia and Lithuania have the highest rate of multidrug-resistant (MDR) TB; more than 10% of the TB cases reported are diagnosed with MDR TB in these countries.
+In low-incidence countries, there are significant inequalities in TB rates among population subgroups, while in countries with a higher incidence, TB affects all population groups.

 Timely detection and correct diagnosis